Chapter 15 : The Informants

 It was McGonagall’s turn to think for a moment as she carefully chose the words to explain her old pupil’s demeanor.

-‘Lily was a very shy first year, you see.
-Nothing like the way she ended up in her sixth year.
-She would always keep to herself and minded her studies, much like Miss Granger actually.
+‘Lily Evans was a very shy first year, you see.
+Nothing like the girl she became by her sixth year.
+She kept to herself and minded her studies, much like Miss Granger actually.
 She also had the same opinions on school rules as Miss Granger, except that she did actually abide by them,’ she added with a raised eyebrow.
 ‘Lily was the kindest girl to ever come to Hogwarts and there wasn’t a Gryffindor, Ravenclaw, or Hufflepuff who would argue that fact.

 ‘It sounds as though she was perfect,’ Harry said, slightly unconvinced.
 ‘She can’t have always followed the rules.’